-Hiking El Cajon Mountain has been on my to do list since 2020.
-I am so happy to say I’ve officially conquered the beast!
-Why did I wait?
-This was my first hike over 10 miles and I wanted to make sure I was up for the challenge.
-I’ve done a lot of difficult hikes in San Diego, but El Cajon Mountain tops the list.
+Hiking El Cajon Mountain trail has been on my to do list since 2020.
+I am so happy to say I’ve officially conquered the beast not once, but three times!
+I’ve done a lot of difficult hikes in San Diego, but El Cajon Mountain trail tops the list.

-Located in Lakeside, the El Cajon Mountain hike (aka El Cap) is one of San Diego’s toughest hiking trails for good reason.
+Located in Lakeside, El Cajon Mountain trail (aka El Cap) is one of San Diego’s toughest hiking trails for good reason.
 This hike is uphill both ways.
 It’s 11.3 miles roundtrip with 4,000 ft in elevation gain.
-It takes about 6-7 hours to hike El Cajon Mountain.
-For serious hikaholics only (not for beginners).
+It takes about 6-7 hours to complete.
+This hike is not for beginners.

 - Distance: 11.3 miles round trip